turingschool-examples/environment-variable-workshop-7/README.md

 - Navigate to `localhost:3000/demo`
   - If you've set everything up correctly, you should see the value of your ENV var displayed.

+Note: If you make changes to your `application.yml` file, you will need to restart your server for the changes to take effect.

 ## What now?

 Once you have your ENV var working, try changing the value and reloading the page.